hellpig/waffle-generator-and-optimal-solver/README.md

 # waffle-optimal-solver
 Waffle puzzles are basically 2D Wordle puzzles for which you must swap letters.
-I find optimal (fewest swap) solutions to waffles of various sizes!
+I find optimal (fewest swap) solutions to waffles of various rectangular sizes!

+All the rectangular ones that I can find online are square.
 The puzzles...
 [https://wafflegame.net/daily](https://wafflegame.net/daily) is 5×5
 [https://wafflegame.net/deluxe](https://wafflegame.net/deluxe) is 7×7
 [https://wordwaffle.org/unlimited](https://wordwaffle.org/unlimited) has 3×3 Waffle puzzles